Home > Personal development > Interpersonal communication > Karpman triangle: how to avoid and defuse conflicts in your department?

 What is the Karpman Process Model® (KPM)?

 The Karpman triangle (or dramatic triangle) is a transactional analysis tool that represents one of the manipulation games in communication.
-Dr Karpman combines the dramatic triangle and the compassionate triangle, which together become a tool for overcoming some of the pitfalls of communication and learning to speak healthily.
+Dr Karpman combines the dramatic triangle and the compassionate triangle, which together become a tool for avoiding some of the pitfalls of communication and learning to speak healthily.
 With the Karpman Process Model®, we learn to unravel the mechanisms and manipulations of everyday life (via the dramatic triangle) and to thwart them (via the compassionate triangle).

-How it works ?
+How does it work?

 When we are under stress, we tend to take on a role in an attempt to solve our problems.
 Depending on our personality or the dynamics of the exchange, we :